 Satellites in communications

-A recent development, Low-Earth Orbit or LEO satellite constellations comprise an array of small satellites and ground stations that can inter-communicate with ground-to-ground station (G2G) links, satellite-to-satellite (S2S) links, ground-to-satellite (G2S) links, and satellite-to-ground (S2G) links.
+A recent development, Low-Earth Orbit (LEO) satellite constellations comprise an array of small satellites and ground stations that can inter-communicate with ground-to-ground station (G2G) links, satellite-to-satellite (S2S) links, ground-to-satellite (G2S) links, and satellite-to-ground (S2G) links.

+The main difference between GEO and LEO satellites is the height at which they orbit the earth.
 LEO satellites typically orbit between 160 to 1600 km (100 to 1000 miles).
-At this altitude, a massive benefit is much lower latency.
+At this altitude, a massive benefit is much lower latency, or delay, in signal transmission.
 For example, a GEO satellite orbiting at 35,000 km has an end-to-end latency of around 280 ms, while a LEO satellite orbiting at 350 to 1,200 km drops that delay down to 6 to 30 ms respectively.

 For satellites to be used in 5G networks, low latency and high reliability is required.
-This is why there is so much interest in Low-Earth Orbit or LEO satellite companies such as OneWeb, SpaceX, Project Kuiper (Amazon), Telesat and AST & Science, all of which are competing to bring voice, mobile broadband and other services to underserved areas of the world.
+Advances in Low-Earth Orbit (LEO) satellite networks are making this possible.
+This is why there is so much interest in LEO satellite companies such as OneWeb, SpaceX, Project Kuiper (Amazon), Telesat and AST & Science, all of which are competing to bring voice, mobile broadband and other services to underserved areas of the world.

 Using an efficient LDPC decoder, such as the one from AccelerComm, in this architecture can minimise the attenuation effects in the uplink from user terminals, with potential benefits such as mitigating the risk of an intermittent signal or downtime (eg. during rainfall).